 This division is responsible for several programs that keep about 90 lane miles of city streets in good and safe condition for drivers.
 Repair programs include pothole repair, skin patch repair, asphalt overlay, concrete panel replacement, street sweeping, drainage improvements, mowing, limb trimming, and weed control.

-Pothole repairs are made with asphalt and are normally repaired with a 2 person pot hole patch truck.
+Pothole repairs are made with asphalt and are normally repaired with a 2 person pothole patch truck.
 This 2 person truck makes the repair using a liquid asphalt emulsion and small stone aggregate.
-Usually a repair made by the 2 person truck is complete within 15 minutes after arrival at the location.
+Usually, a repair made by the 2 person truck is complete within 15 minutes after arrival at the location.

 Concrete panel repairs are an option used on concrete streets and involve completely removing a section of old concrete, then placing new concrete.
 This is the most expensive repair method and is used only where concrete material is absolutely necessary.

 Even small concrete repairs can take up to a week to complete.
 Asphalt can also be used to make a wide variety of repairs on concrete streets with excellent results.
-Asphalt repairs cost are significantly less than the cost of concrete repairs.
+Asphalt repair cost are significantly less than the cost of concrete repairs.

 Street sweeping is performed on curbed streets within the City weekly or as needed.

 Drainage improvements include flushing culverts under driveways and streets.
 The Street and Drainage Division will re-grade ditches that become heavily silted.
 Culverts are also flushed during this activity.
 Many off-road drainage ditches are cleaned and re-graded by the department.
-These off-road ditches collect storm water from many smaller ditches and storm sewers and transport it to larger ditches.
+These off-road ditches collect stormwater from many smaller ditches and storm sewers and transport it to larger ditches.
 For culvert sizing requirements, please refer to the City's Unified Development Code.

-Right-of-Way and ditch mowing is conducted primarily in the spring, summer and fall seasons throughout the City.
+Right-of-Way and ditch mowing is conducted primarily in the spring, summer and fall seasons throughout the city.